cryptocode/zigfsm/README.md

 * State machines can export themselves to the Graphviz DOT format
 * Defined programmatically or by importing Graphviz or libfsm text
 * Imported state machines can autogenerate state- and event enums at compile time
-* Listeners can add functionality and conditionally cancel transitions
+* Optional event listeners can add functionality and cancel transitions
 * Comprehensive test coverage which also serves as examples

 ## Motivation